utah-explainability-fall22/utah-explainability-fall22.github.io/_assignments/review.md

 include_nav_home: true
 ---

-# Paper Review
+# Paper Review & Turnin

+For a paper you are assigned to review (Canvas > Home > Paper Review > paper_assignment), you should complete[this form](https://docs.google.com/document/d/1WQPdjNaMjWr-Dv_mZ_e0BInPM1PgzqnB97p9tY36V4Q/edit?usp=sharing).
+Please make a copy of this document and send it back to me in any digital way that works for you.
+However, if you are willing to share your review with others, consider uploading it [here](https://drive.google.com/drive/folders/1pxyO0ca3QcQOC5KVH-Q7W2w-i6SEK6w6?usp=sharing).
+I recommend that you all do that, but no pressure.

-For a paper you are assigned to review, you should follow the structure introduced [here](https://aclrollingreview.org/reviewform).
-Carefuly go over [this tutorial](https://aclrollingreview.org/reviewertutorial#strengths-of-the-paper) for more details and useful tips.
+Before you start writing the review, carefuly go over [this tutorial](https://aclrollingreview.org/reviewertutorial#strengths-of-the-paper) for more details and useful tips.
 You will see that the tutorial suggest to **NOT** do the following:

 * The authors could also do [extra experiment X]
 * The authors should have done X instead